Queen Isabella II

 line below first '5' in '55'.
 The 'R' in 'FRANCO' has thin downward stroke

 and is broken at the bottom.
-The right serif of the 'N' is broken on the
+The right serif of the 'N' is broken on the right

-side of the value tablet.
+of the value tablet.
 Horizontal line at the top of the right spandrel is

 missing.
 Circles of pearls are very crude, resembling parallel dashes.
 Gooding #6F5 The 'C' in 'CORREOS' is broad with a wide loop at the bottom and